trenskow/TWLAPI/README.md

     	"country": "DK"
     }

-> **Remark:** Filters and authentication tokens are added to requests using query string.
+> **Remark:** Filters and authentication tokens are provided to requests using query string.

 ## HTTP Status Codes

-HTTP status codes are used for communicating the status of each operation.
-In this API the following status code has the following meaning.
+HTTP status codes are used for communicating the overall result of a request.
+In these APIs the following status codes has the following meaning.

 ## Success Status Codes